Dijadiju/alx-system_engineering-devops/0x00-shell_basics/README.md

 The 8-firstdelete script removed the betty file from the /tmp/my_first_directory path.

 The 9-firstdirdeletion removed the directory in the tmp directory.

+The 10-back script changed the current working directory to the previous one.